focusaurus/peterlyons.com/app/pages/code_conventions.md

 This also fosters consistency with java, c, python, ruby, and coffeescript.

 Aprostrophes are fairly common to want to put into source code.
-This makes things like `"%23{name}'s Settings"` easy.
+This makes things like `"${name}'s Settings"` easy.

 I suspect the 2 biggest reasons a lot of JavaScript developers prefer single quotes are